haruki-nguyen/.dotfiles-linux/wiki/EndeavourOS-GNOME.md

 ## Setting up

-- First, install a Nerd font on <https://www.nerdfonts.com/font-downloads> to `/usr/share/fonts/`.
+- First, install a Nerd font on <https://www.nerdfonts.com/font-downloads> to `/usr/share/fonts/` and set it up for the terminal emulator.
 For example: Iosevka.

 - GNOME Terminal.